strongio/evolutionary-optimization/README.md

 19. Qolomany, B., Maabreh, M., Al-Fuqaha, A., Gupta, A. and Benhaddou, D., 2017, June.
 Parameters optimization of deep learning models using Particle swarm optimization.
 In Wireless Communications and Mobile Computing Conference (IWCMC), 2017 13th International (pp. 1285-1290).
 IEEE.

+20. Powell, M.J., 1964.
+An efficient method for finding the minimum of a function of several variables without calculating derivatives.
+The computer journal, 7(2), pp.155-162.